Conservatives see irony in asking where police are after reporter nearly attacked in DC 'autonomous zone'

 The would-be attacker, dressed in a pink bra and panties, ran at Mitchell and House of Representatives Delegate Eleanor Holmes Norton as they stood in the street with a cameraperson, but was quickly moved away by security.

-Mitchell wasn’t on camera at the time but the incident was recorded.
+Mitchell wasn’t on air at the time, but the incident was recorded.

 CNN, MSNBC IGNORE SEATTLE'S PLANS TO DISMANTLE 'CHOP' ZONE AFTER SHOOTINGS

-Afterward, a person – some have claimed it was Mitchell – asks, “Where are the police when you need them?”
+Afterward, a person – some have claimed it was Mitchell, while others say it was Norton, – asks, “Where are the police when you need them?”
+Mitchell is then seen pointing several blocks away and saying there are 'a million" police officers over there.

+On social media, critics jabbed at Norton, a liberal politician who has been critical of the police, as well as Mitchell, who is also widely viewed as liberal.

 "Someone should remind her that her party wants to abolish the police and give her the name of a good social worker," Trump campaign senior adviser Katrina Pierson wrote on Twitter.